 Letters of recommendation should be submitted with the rest of your application.
-Using any other method means that there’s a risk that your application will appear incomplete, as our staff will manually pair your letters with your applications.
-If absolutely required, recommenders may email their letters in PDF format to Dalila Scruggs, Fellowship Coordinator, at firstname.lastname@example.org.
+Using any other method means that there’s a risk that your application will appear incomplete, as our staff will manually pair your letters with your application.
+If absolutely required, recommenders are welcome to email their letters in PDF format to Dalila Scruggs, Fellowship Coordinator, at firstname.lastname@example.org.

 I sent a letter of recommendation on behalf of my student/employee/etc. by email.
 Have you received it?

 If you received an automatic reply, your letter was received.
 Because applicants are required to submit letters with their applications, your letter will have to be manually paired with the application after the fact.
-We will do our best to ensure your letter is properly directed.
+We'll do our best to ensure your letter is properly directed.

 I don’t have an art history or art education background.
 Am I qualified for the Fellowship?

 Yes.
 Although the job description emphasizes art history and art education, we welcome applicants from all academic backgrounds.
-The application process emphasizes art-making experience because all School, Youth, and Family Programs Fellows teach art-making classes.
-Two Fellows teach their own art classes each year, and a sustained art practice is an important component of that teaching.
-School and Public Programs Fellows do not have the same art-making requirements.
+The application process emphasizes art-making experience because all positions teach art-making in various ways.
+In particular, the Gallery/Studio Program Fellow will teach their own art class, and a sustained art practice is an important component of that teaching.

 I recently graduated from an advanced degree program, have been out of school for several years, or have recently changed careers.
 Am I eligible for the Fellowship?